-Brittany Lincicome To Play In PGA Tour Event - Golf Monthly
+Brittany Lincicome Ready For Barbasol Championship Challenge PGA

 The 14-time major winner was encouraged by his…

-The 32-year-old ranks sixth in the LPGA Tour’s driving distance statistic with an average of just under 271 yards.
+The 32-year-old ranks sixth in the LPGA Tour’s driving distance statistic with an average of just under 271 yards, and she’s relishing the opportunity to compete against her male counterparts.

+“Obviously, I’ve heard many times it would be cool to be the first woman to make the cut in a men’s event (since Zaharias),” she said, ahead of the tournament in Nicholasville, Kentucky.
+“But just going to roll with it and see what happens.”

+And despite feeling nervous, she’s been made to feel at ease by the very players she’ll be locking horns with.

+“All the guys on the putting green, in the lunch room, everyone has been super supportive, which is great,” Lincicome said.
+“They’re all like, ‘It’s great that you’re here.
+Thanks for coming.’
+I was like, ‘Thanks for having me,’ you know.”

-The American is set to receive a sponsors invite as Barbasol is owned by the same company as her sponsor Pure Silk.
-Her participation is expected to be officially announced this week.
+The American received a sponsors invite as Barbasol is owned by the same company as her sponsor Pure Silk.

 She will follow in the footsteps of Michelle Wie, Annika Sorenstam, Babe Zaharias and Suzy Whaley as women to play on the PGA Tour.

-LPGA Tour co-founder and 10-time major champion Babe Zaharias made the cut at the 1945 Los Angeles Open.
+LPGA Tour co-founder and 10-time major champion Zaharias made the cut at the 1945 Los Angeles Open.
 She remains the only woman to ever make the cut in a PGA Tour event.

 Michelle Wie holds the record for the lowest round by a woman on the PGA Tour.